gdewael/bento-sc/README.md

 ## Academic reproducibility

 All config files and scripts that were used to pre-train models and fine-tune them towards downstream tasks are included in a separate GitHub repository: [bento-sc-reproducibility](https://github.com/gdewael/bento-sc-reproducibility).

+In addition, all scripts to reproduce the "baselines" in our study are located in the [bento-sc-reproducibility](https://github.com/gdewael/bento-sc-reproducibility) repository.

 ## Citation